What is Consent and why is it important?

 What is the aim and scope of the HSE National Consent Policy 2022?

 The HSE National Consent Policy 2022 provides one overarching policy to guide staff.
-The need for consent, and the application of the general principles in this policy, extend to all interventions conducted by or on behalf of the HSE with people in all locations.
-This includes social as well as healthcare interventions in hospitals, in the community and in day, respite and in residential care settings.
+The need for consent and the application of the general principles in this policy extends to all interventions conducted by or on behalf of the HSE with people in all locations.
+This includes social as well as healthcare interventions in hospitals, in the community, and in day, respite, and residential care settings.

-The HSE National Consent Policy 2022 was published in March 2022 and is supported by an e-learning programme for all staff which is hosted on HSeLanD.
-In December 2022 Part 3 Research was removed.
-The HSE National Policy for Consent in Health and Social Care Research is now a standalone policy and can be found HERE.
+The HSE National Consent Policy 2022 was published in March 2022 and is supported by an e-learning programme for all staff, which is hosted on HSeLanD.

 Easy-to-Read Version of HSE National Consent Policy 2022

-Easy-to-read information is important for people with intellectual disabilities and people with other conditions affecting how they process information and for staff who support them.
-We hope that the Easy-to-read version of the HSE National Consent policy will help each person to know their rights and to make their own choices.
-Every adult should be presumed to have the capacity to consent on their own behalf and should be provided with relevant information in a way they can understand.
-The Easy-to-read policy document can be found HERE.
+In December 2022, we launched an Easy-to-read information campaign, which is important for people with intellectual disabilities and people with other conditions affecting how they process information and for staff who support them.
+We hope that the easy-to-read version of the HSE National Consent policy will help each person know their rights and make their own choices.
+Every adult should be presumed to have the capacity to consent on their own behalf and should be provided with relevant information in a way they can understand HSE National Consent

-The launch event of the Easy-to-Read version includes contributions from a range of experts-by-experience.
-To watch the recorded video of the launch please visit the following link HERE.
+The launch event of the Easy-to-Read version includes contributions from a range of experts by experience.
+The link to the recording is here

 Training and Resources